Related: Upgrade Android Wear 8 Oreo

-Android Wear 2.0 is a definitely worthwhile upgrade, whether keeping your existing watch or buying new.
-Wear 2.0 fixes some (but not all) of the worst issues with Wear 1.5.
+Android Wear 2 is a worthwhile upgrade, whether keeping your existing watch or buying new.
+Android Wear 2 fixes many issues and limitations of Android Wear 1.

-This is a huge advantage over Wear 1.x–if you have a large home or office where you could be out of Bluetooth LE range, with Wear 2.0 you can use Find My Phone to make your phone ring over LTE, Wifi, and Bluetooth.
-With Wear 1.x only Bluetooth would allow Find My Phone, which meant in a large office or home you might be out of range and you had to wander all over to get in Bluetooth range so that you could make the lost phone ring.
+If you have a large home or office where you could be out of Bluetooth LE range, with Android Wear 2 you can use Find My Phone to make your phone ring over LTE, Wifi, and Bluetooth.

-Assisted by the GPS (or LTE/Wifi based location on non-GPS Wear 2.0 watch), the standalone Uber app is one of a growing fleet of standalone Wear 2.0 apps that work great from the watch, even if you forgot your phone or the battery died.
-I believe this Uber standalone app will save lives and improve safety for those with a dead phone who otherwise might be stranded and have to find a riskier way home–instead they can use Uber from their watch alone.
+Assisted by the GPS/LTE/Wifi based location, the standalone Uber app is one of a growing fleet of standalone Android Wear apps that work great from the watch, even if you forgot your phone or the battery died.
+I believe this Uber standalone app will save lives and improve safety for those with a dead phone who otherwise might be stranded and have to find a riskier way home–instead they can use Uber from their Wear watch.

 - Google Keep: Can read all notes

 - Hangouts/Skype: can read prior messages and calls

 WiFi WPA-EAP WAPs as used in corporate networks (or excellent home networks) require the Wi-Fi Manager appfour app.
 Android Wear 2 won’t connect to WAP-EAP without a third-party app.

 Consider the security implications of entering your 802.1x password into a third-party app!
 Particularly if your institution has a single signon (SSO), you could be making a major security risk–don’t enter such a password into a third-party app.